QueraTeam/docker-ssh/README.md

 You can learn more about remote and local forwarding by reading `RemoteForward` and `LocalForward` sections in [`ssh_config(5)`].
-I have made a simple cheatsheet:
+Here is a simple cheatsheet:

 ![SSH port forwarding cheatsheet](docs/ssh-port-forwarding.png)